 where $(I_j)$ indicates that image $I_j \in \{\mathcal{D} \backslash I_i\}$ is employed for scoring.
 If the patch token $\textbf{F}_\textbf{I}^{i,s}(m)$ of $I_i$ is similar to any patch token $\textbf{F}_\textbf{I}^{j,s}(n)$ of $I_j$, the image $I_j$ assigns a small anomaly score to $\textbf{F}_\textbf{I}^{i,s}(m)$.
 In this way, each patch $m$ has a score set $A_\textbf{I}^{i,s,m}=\{a_\textbf{I}^{i,s,m}(I_j) | j \in [1, N], j \neq i \}$.
 As shown in Fig.\ref{fig:p2i}, the histogram of $A_\textbf{I}^{i,s,m}$ for all normal (a) and abnormal (b) patches in $\mathcal{D}$ demonstrates the discriminative power.
 These findings could generalize directly to 3D modal, with Fig.\ref{fig:p2i} (c-d) demonstrating the same score distribution patterns for normal/abnormal 3D patches.

 Our analysis above reveals that most unlabeled images in $\mathcal{D}$ assign lower scores to normal patches and higher scores to abnormal ones.
-Therefore, simple average operation on $A_\textbf{I}^{i,s,m}$ could effectively differentiate between normal and abnormal patches, shown in Fig. \ref{fig:p2i} (e).
+Therefore, simple average operation on all elements in the score list $A_\textbf{I}^{i,s,m}$ could effectively differentiate between normal and abnormal patches, shown in Fig. \ref{fig:p2i} (e).
 However, minor overlaps in (e) occur when some normal patches exhibit appearance variations across images, resulting in elevated scores.
 To mitigate this, we apply the Interval Average (IA) operation on the lowest $X\%$ of scores in $A_\textbf{I}^{i,s,m}$, suppressing outlier influences through:

 where $\overline{I}$ denotes images in the lowest $X\%$ score interval and $K$ is their count.
 As shown in Fig.\ref{fig:p2i} (f), such a design reduces the normal/abnormal score overlap, particularly in [0.5, 0.7] compared to (e).
 The final patch-level anomaly score $\textbf{a}_\textbf{I}^{i,m}$ combines multi-stage results as follows,